Getting Hired as a Notetaker for Students with Disabilities

 Continue with the hiring process if you are not working elsewhere or are willing to split your hours with another department.

-For non-work study, in order to be hired, you must..
+In order to be hired, you must..

 - Fill out a Notetaker Hire Form (click on the link and download or drop by our office to pick up a copy).
 Please fill out the entire form and contact us if you have any questions